This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Local research has confirmed that Buruli ulcer is transmitted from possums to people via mosquitoes.
 The type of mosquitoes that are pests in backyards – especially the common container-breeding mosquito Aedes notoscriptus – are the main risk.
 Reducing mosquitoes on your own property will reduce your risk of infection.

 The median incubation period is 4-5 months with a range of 1-10 months.
-Often ulcers appear 4-5 months after mosquito season (early November to late April) and present to care or are diagnosed in winter or spring.
+Often ulcers appear 4-5 months after mosquito season (which runs from early November to late April) and so cases present to care or are diagnosed in winter or spring.

 Test ulcers for M. ulcerans by taking a swab from the undermined inside of the edge of an ulcer, ensuring you can see biological material on the swab.
 It is important to specifically request M. ulcerans smear, culture and PCR as laboratories will not routinely do these tests.